 There’s a HUGE misconception out there that breastfeeding and sleep training just can’t go hand-in-hand.
 So many exhausted moms think they have to choose one or the other!

 Fear not, my friends!
-In this episode, I interviewed Sofya Brainin, IBCLC and Registered Nurse all about how you CAN get your little one sleeping, all while protecting the breastfeeding relationship.
+In this episode, I interviewed Sofya Brainin, IBCLC and Registered Nurse all about how you CAN get your little one sleeping like a champ through sleep training, all while protecting the breastfeeding relationship.

 Hey there, you’re listening to the, my sleeping BB podcast, which is all about baby and child sleep.
 I’m so excited to teach you how you can get your little one sleeping so that you can sleep too and enjoy Parenthood to its fullest.
 I’m Eva Klein, your resident’s sleep expert, mom of three founder of the sleep Bible, online coaching program, and lover of all things sleep.
 And if you’re looking for tangible solutions for your little one sleep, where you simply want to learn more, this podcast is for you.
 For more information, check out my sleepingbaby.com and you can follow me on Instagram and Facebook at my @sleepingbaby.